griffio/om-next-04/README.md

 Simple example based around [om-next](https://github.com/omcljs/om/wiki/Quick-Start-%28om.next%29)

-Experimenting with how/why "temp ids" work by default. **This is not an example of how remote hosts work**.
+**This is not an example of how remote hosts work**.

+Experimenting with how/why "temp ids" work by default.

-Use a temp-id in client and updated by 'remote' :tempids merged into application state.
+Use a temp-id generated in client and then updated by 'remote', :tempids merged back into application state.

-Shows extracting query expression from om.next/query->ast
+Shows extracting query expression from om.next/query->ast.

 [1.0.0-alpha24](https://clojars.org/org.omcljs/om)